openforcefield/openff-interchange/docs/using/intro.md

 the [OpenFF Toolkit], which can be converted to `Interchange` objects by applying a SMIRNOFF force field from the Toolkit or a [Foyer] force field.
 The `Interchange` object can then produce input files for downstream molecular mechanics software suites.
-At present, it supports GROMACS, LAMMPS, and OpenMM, and support for Amber and CHARMM is planned.
+At present, it supports Amber and OpenMM.
+GROMACS, and LAMMPS support is in place but experimental, and support for CHARMM is planned.

 By design, Interchange supports extensive chemical information about the target system.
 Downstream MM software generally requires only the atoms present in the